 Hong Kong Polytechnic University’s School of Hotel and Tourism Management (SHTM) has been ranked second in the world amongst the major academic institutions in hospitality and tourism.

 Tags: English Speaking, Fall, Hong Kong, Spring, Undergraduate

 Focus: Hospitality Administration, Tourism

 Sciences Po is well known for its strong programs in political science, international relations, and history, although students from other disciplines are encouraged to apply.

 Tags: English Speaking, French Speaking, Full Year Possible, Paris, Undergraduate

 Boston University students with a serious interest in Classics have an opportunity to study for a semester at the Intercollegiate Center for Classical Studies (ICCS) in Rome.
-The ICCS was established in 1965 by representatives of ten American colleges and universities, and the number of member institutions has grown to 90.
+The ICCS was established in 1965 by representatives of ten American colleges and universities, and the number of member institutions has grown to over 100.